We are taking a look at the new Crown Prince of Japan: Fumihito, Prince Akishino.

 Fumihito was born on 30 November 1965 in Imperial Household Agency Hospital at Tokyo Imperial Palace as the second child and younger son of the then Crown Prince Akihito and Crown Princess Michiko.
-He has an older brother, Crown Prince Naruhito (soon to be Emperor) and younger sister, Sayako Kuroda (formerly Sayako, Princess Nori).
+He has an older brother, Emperor Naruhito and younger sister, Sayako Kuroda (formerly Sayako, Princess Nori).

 His personal title as a young member of the Imperial Family was Prince Aya; the Imperial Household explains on their website that it was “conferred in accordance with the Imperial Family’s tradition of appellation.”